asheshwor/crashsa/README.md

 ## To-do

-* display statistics of data being displayed
+* statistics of data being displayed
 * filter by type of incidents

 ## License:

 Code distributed under the terms of the [MIT license] (https://github.com/asheshwor/crashsa/blob/master/LICENSE)

-See individual llicenses for external data/tools used if any.
+See individual licenses for external data/tools used if any.